tonysoutha/csci3081/project/docs/Iteration3Checklist.md

 - [ ] The mainpage includes a user guide for technical users.
 - [ ] The mainpage includes a user guide for non-technical users.
 - [ ] I commented my code where necessary.
+- [ ] A document named **release_notes.md** specifying names of branch(es) that hold refactoring 1 and 2, and any other assumptions is in project/src directory.

 ### Linter and Git
 - [ ] The code complies with naming conventions for classes, methods, and members.